ah0639/cosmos-vote111/README.md

 1111111

-Use Mnemonics/Private Key or Keplr to vote
+Use Mnemonics/Private Key or Keplr

 ## Use Mnemonics/Private Key(One Mnemonic/Private Key per line)